SpenceKonde/megaTinyCore/megaavr/libraries/megaTinyCore/README.md

 # megaTinyCore Utility Functions

-This library, initially anly to supply a keywords.txt, now supplies a few special functions
+This library, initially only to supply a keywords.txt, now supplies a few special functions

 ## Function reference

 ### Tuning related

 #### int16_t getTunedOSCCAL(uint8_t osc, uint8_t target)
-The argument passed for osc must be either 16 or 20 (reflecting the case when the nominal osciallator speed is set to 16 or 20 MHz).
+The argument passed for osc must be either 16 or 20 (reflecting the case when the nominal oscillator speed is set to 16 or 20 MHz).
 The 'target' frequency must be one of the allowed frequencies for your part at that speed **before prescaling**.
 Hence, valid values are:
 12 (only available with 16 MHz 0/1-series), 14 (not on 20 MHz 2-series), 16, 20, 24, 25, 30 (not on 16 MHz 0/1-series), and 32 (2-series @ 20 only)
 It will return the stored tuning value, or one of th following 4 error codes: